AJAYMUNDARI/iPhone-Dataset-Analysis/README.md

 ## iPhone E-Commerce Data Analysis
 This project involves exploratory data analysis and feature engineering on a real-world e-commerce dataset of iPhones.
-Using Python and Pandas, we extracted insights to answer meaningful business questions commonly encountered in the e-commerce and retail analytics space.
+Using Python and Pandas, i extracted insights to answer meaningful business questions commonly encountered in the e-commerce and retail analytics space.

 ### Tools & Libraries Used